go-godo/godo/README.md

 ### Import Project

-A large project can be broken into multiple projects or referenced from other projects.
-Imported projects need to be namespaced to avoid conflicts with names in the existing project.
+A large project can be broken into multiple projects or projects can be imported from other packages.
+Imported projects MUST be namespaced to avoid conflicts with tasks in your project.

 ```go
 import (